-The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-[See Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 67 for graphing calculator applications on computing devices.]
+The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing.

+[See Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 94 for graphing calculator applications on computing devices.]

-A student must have approval to possess other personal telecommunications devices on campus such as laptops, tablets, or other portable computers.
+A student must have approval by principal to possess other personal telecommunications devices on campus such as laptops, tablets, or other portable computers.
+Earbuds of any kind are prohibited.